Watchmaker Glossary

 Onion

-Belly watch, similar to an onion, produced in the 18th century by French watchmakers.
+Pot-bellied watch, similar to an onion, produced in the 18th century by French watch manufacturers.

 Name given to the planetary, mechanism representing the movement of the planets, after Charles, fourth Earl of Orrery.

 The balance wheel and the hairspring constitute the regulating organs of the mechanical watch.
-These elements perform time counting.
+These elements count the time.
 In a clock, the regulating organ is the pendulum.
-In electronic watches, it can be a balance-motor, a sound resonator or a quartz crystal.
+In electronic watches, this can be a motor balancer, a sound resonator or a quartz crystal.

 (or regulators)